jcollicoat/springload-test/README.md

 ## What I would continue doing...
 I focussed on getting the data and validation right in the time alloted.
 While the interface is functional (and as responsive, if not exciting, as a single-column layout) it could be improved with more time:
 * Focus indicator on submit button could be a bit better (for accessibility)
+* Could add additional `fieldset` wrappers to groups of inputs.
+Would be especially important for a longer form
 * Components could be split out into individual files – to be more re-usable and make it easier to explore the code
 * With re-usable components, inputs could be mapped to dynamic data sets (e.g. if an editor chose form fields in a CMS)
+* The password field could have more requirements than just 8+ characters (e.g. capitals, numbers, symbols, no spaces etc)
 * Colours inputs could use their respective colours to make selection more intuitive.
 Not such an issue with 5 options but with a larger data set it could be helpful!
 * Images could be included for animals
 * Custom styling could be applied to radio/checkbox inputs, so they a. look nicer and b. are consited across browsers/devices